aspose-barcode/Aspose.BarCode-for-Java/README.md

 ##How to use the Examples?

+###With the Examples Dashboard

 Download the [Aspose Examples Dashboard for Java](http://www.aspose.com/community/files/72/java-components/aspose-examples-for-java/default.aspx) to view and run all these examples on your PC.
 It updates itself with the latest dependency libraries and examples.

 ![Aspose Examples Dashboard](http://www.aspose.com/blogs/wp-content/uploads/2013/03/Java-Dashboard1.png "Aspose Examples Dashboard")

+###With IDE

+Clone or Download the ZIP and extract the contents to your local hard drive.
+If you have IntelliJ IDEA, then open the project directly by browsing to the folder.
+For Netbeans and Eclipse, you can import project feature.

+Also download the [latest version](http://www.aspose.com/community/files/72/java-components/aspose.barcode-for-java/default.aspx) of Aspose.BarCode for Java and set/fix jar references.

 ##What examples are included in this repository?